• Art magazine

 In 1984 Rauschenberg's most exciting project, the “Rauschenberg Overseas Culture Interchange” (Roci) , began a hiking exhibition of around 200 works of art.
 Until 1991 the project led by 10 countries, the works were created in cooperation with the artists at the exhibition location.

-The Roci was in Berlin, Chile and in Japan, Mexico and the Soviet Union, Venezuela and Tibet, you immediately believe that Rauschenberg has never regretted his decision against the world crisis instead of adding me the Midlife Crisis ”.
+The Roci was in Berlin, Chile and Japan, Mexico and the Soviet Union, Venezuela and Tibet.
+It is immediately believed that Rauschenberg has never regretted his decision "to do something about the world crisis instead of the Midlife Crisis".

 In the continuation of these experiences, the artist founded the “Robert Rauschenberg Foundation” , a non -profit organization in which he supports political and social educational work and scientific research projects.
 The artist awarded with many honors died on May 12, 2008 at the age of 82 on Captiva Island in Florida.